nettings/medianet/INSTALL.md

 ...
 ```

+> **sudo and SSH keys:**
-> Small oddity: after executing ./35 (the sudo setup), you will have to log
+After executing the sudo setup step, you may have to log
 out and back in to be able to access sudo again so that you can run the
 remaining steps.
+Make sure the sudo key you have specified before is
+available in your SSH key agent.
+If you're using PuTTY from Windows, you
+will need Pageant (the key agent) running, and enable "Allow agent
+forwarding" in your PuTTY configuration.
 1. Customization
    1. Log into the system as user *medianet* with the appropriate private
 key(s) that belong to the public key(s) you uploaded earlier.